darul75/darul75.github.io/_posts/2020-02-27-excel-dna-and-cell-indenting.md

 title: ExcelDNA and cell indenting
 ---

-Most of excel add-in developers choose [ExcelDNA](https://github.com/Excel-DNA) rather than VSTO and they are making the right decision as it performs faster relying on a C layer.
+Most of excel add-in developers choose [ExcelDNA](https://github.com/Excel-DNA) rather than VSTO and they are making the right decision as it performs faster relying on a C API layer.

-Excel API is vast and you might not need to wrap all existing methods but only the necessary required for your application to provide interactions it needs with Excel.
+Excel API being so vast, you only need to pick methods required for your application to provide interactions it needs with Excel.

-On this thread I will just expose a tiny piece of code and feature you may need to apply indenting on a cell.
+On this thread I will just expose a tiny piece of code for applying indenting on a cell.

 ## Cell indenting overview